syncfusion-content/xamarin-docs/Xamarin/Pull-To-Refresh/getting-started.md

 ![PullToRefresh with push transition mode](overview_images/Push.png)

 N> PullToRefresh does not have a view.
-So it mandatory to specify size or LayoutOptions when loaded inside any layouts.
+So it is mandatory to set size or LayoutOptions when loaded inside any layouts.